Verita and Saxton Bampfylde executive summary

 Drawing on the recent example of Oxfam and other case studies, there was a discussion on the most effective ways that good charity governance and robust trustee challenge can assist in reputation management.

 Situations which can damage reputation should be dealt with using an open and transparent nature.
-With changing cultural norms and social media, whistleblowing and raising concerns is easier and more public that ever before.
+With changing cultural norms and social media, whistleblowing and raising concerns is easier and more public than ever before.
 The risk of exposure is higher and organisations should have no doubt that any ‘dark secrets’ will be brought to the light.

 Trustees were clear that it is best to be upfront, apologise and acknowledge issues, and should help the organisation resists the temptation to deny allegations which have not been fully reviewed.
 There was recognition that whilst it is difficult to publicly and proactively acknowledge failure (for example, the removal of a senior figure for wrongdoing), the short-term pain of this brave approach will have longer-term gains in demonstrating the organisation and leadership act according to your values.